robotty/dank-twitch-irc/README.md

   state your bot user has in all channels.
 - `new RoomStateTracker()` - Used by other mixins.
 Keeps track of each channel's state, e.g. sub-mode etc.
-- `new IgnorePromiseRejectionsMixin()` - Swallows rejected promises returned by the client's functions. (installed for you if you activate the `suppressPromiseRejections` client option)
+- `new IgnoreUnhandledPromiseRejectionsMixin()` - Silences `UnhandledPromiseRejectionWarning`s on promises returned by the client's functions. (installed for you if you activate the `ignoreUnhandledPromiseRejections` client option)

 ## Tests